NTIA/WEnets/python/README.md

 Implements Wideband Audio Waveform Evaluation networks or WAWEnets.

 This WAWEnets implementation produces one or more speech quality or intelligibility values for each input speech signal without using reference speech signals.
-WAWEnets are convolutional networks and they have been trained using full-reference objective speech quality and speech intelligibility values.
+WAWEnets are convolutional networks and they have been trained using full-reference objective speech quality and speech intelligibility values as well as subjective scores.

 the `.pt` model files in `./wawenets/weights` are plain pytorch model files, and are suitable for creating new traced JIT files for C++ or ONNX in the future.